PhilChodrow/PIC16B/syllabus.md

 There are just three homework assignments in this course.
 Each one will stretch over two weeks.
 In the first week, you'll create a draft of your blog post, which you will turn in as a Jupyter Notebook.
 In the second week, you will give feedback on the drafts of your classmates, receive feedback on your own draft, revise your approach, and turn it into a published blog post.

+The lowest homework grade will be dropped.

 ### Participation

 There are a few forms of required participation in PIC16A.
 The primary one is as a reviewer for your peers' drafts of their blog posts.
 In each homework assignment, you will be assigned a small group (rotating each time) of partners whose drafts you will review. **Your reviews will be graded** on thoughtfulness, helpfulness, and clarity, and counted under the Participation grade.

 ### Midterm Exam

 There will be a week-long "take-home" midterm exam.
 This exam will cover core topics related to the first half of the course.
 The format will be similar to the first stage of a homework assignment.
 I will pose you an extended problem with a list of requirements.
 You will be responsible for solving this problem and turning in the result as a Jupyter Notebook.

-Provided that you obtain a score of 70% or better on the midterm exam, you will be permitted to replace this component of your grade with your grade from the project, in case the latter is higher.
+Provided that you obtain a score of 80% or better on the midterm exam, you will be permitted to replace this component of your grade with your grade from the project, in case the latter is higher.

 ### Project

-The single largest component of your grade is the project.
+The single largest component of your grade is the [project](https://philchodrow.github.io/PIC16B/schedule/).
 Over the course of the quarter, you will:

 1. Identify an interesting and relevant problem that can be solved using computational methods.
 2. Acquire data relevant to your problem.